pflb/Perfmon.Templates/README.md

-#Application for automatic creations of data collector croups, performance counters from templates
+# Application for automatic creations of data collector croups, performance counters from templates

----
-###Instruction
+### Instruction

 1. Run the `import.ps1.bat` file as an administrator.
 2. Enter the following parameters: